databendlabs/databend/docs/doc/13-sql-reference/30-table-engines/00-fuse.md

 ### ENGINE

-If an engine is not explicitly specified, Databend will automatically default to using the Fuse engine to create tables, which is equivalent to setting `Engine = Fuse`.
+If an engine is not explicitly specified, Databend will automatically default to using the Fuse engine to create tables, which is equivalent to `Engine = Fuse`.

 ### CLUSTER BY